-Keep in mind that a period of adjustment to a new educational system is
+Keep in mind that a period of adjustment to a new educational system is necessary before you will be able to perform to the best of your ability.

 SELECT YOUR COURSES WISELY

 When arranging your course schedule, consult with your academic adviser and experienced students who are familiar with available courses and teachers.
 They will be able to help you put together a balanced academic program.
 Especially during your first semester, do not take more courses than required.
 Make sure you have a combination of more-demanding and less-demanding courses, rather than only difficult courses requiring unusually heavy amounts of work.